bhavesh-chainani/topic_modelling/README.md

 # **Proofpoint AI Engineer - Bhavesh Chainani**
 **Technical Exercise - Proofpoint**

 This README will explain the end-to-end analysis on topic modelling.
-It will explain in detail with regards to topic modelling, primarily focusing on 3 language models, English (en), Russian (ru) and Italian (it).
+This project will primarily focus on 3 language models, English (en), Russian (ru) and Italian (it).

 ## **Workflow**

 1. Document Extraction
 2. Language Detection
 3. Text Processing
-4. Clustering documents into logical groups (for each language)
+4. Cluster Documents into Logical Groups (for each language)
 5. Results and Discussion

 # **File Information**
 1. README.md - contains information about the project
 2. requirements.txt - requirements file with relevant python packages required
 3. scripts/
-    - wikipedia_scraping.py - contains the script to extract wikipedia articles in different languages and save the dataframe in input/ folder
+    - wikipedia_scraping.py - contains the script to extract wikipedia articles in different languages and save the dataframe in input folder
-    - topic_modelling.py - contains the script to identify the language, preprocess and group the data using LDA
+    - topic_modelling.py - contains the script to identify the language, preprocess and group the data using Latent Dirichlet Allocation (LDA)
     - topic_modelling_full_analysis.ipynb - contains full code of project, along with some detailed examples of hyperparameter tuning done
 4. files/
-   - input - contains the input dataframe for running the topic modelling algorithm
+   - input - contains the input excel file for running the topic modelling algorithm
-   - output - contains the output dataframe, coherence plot, visualisation file and hypertuning results for each language [en, ru, it]
+   - output - contains the output excel file, coherence plot, visualisation file and hypertuning results for each language [en, ru, it]
    - documentation - accompanying images to be included in this README.md file

 ## **Usage**